David-Motari/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 File 10 function that deletes the node at index.
 File 100 is function that reverses list.
 File 101 function that prints a linked list.
+File 102 function that frees linked list safely.
+File 103 function that finds the loop in a linked list.